mdang/ga-lessons/html/LESSON.md

 * List some basic HTML tags
 * Create a barebones HTML document structure
 * Explain the purpose of HTML attributes
-* Name 3 types of attributes that all HTML elements have
+* List 3 types of attributes that all HTML elements have
 * Create HTML elements using tags and attributes
 * Include images on a webpage
 * Link from one webpage to another